david-knott/moderncompilerinjava/CURRENT.md

 This is to ensure it is not clobbered in the calling function.
 Unfortunately this is breaking lots of other tests due to spill errors.
 This does fix record assign however.

 I think there is a bug in the spilling.
 Focus on the while loop.
+It seems strange that a simple while loop with 1 variable would require spilling.

 MaximumMunch expression for store array is commented out as it doesn't work.